KhronosGroup/Vulkan-Hpp/docs/Usage.md

                                      vk::SharingMode::eExclusive, 0, nullptr, vk::ImageLayout::eUndefined});
 ```

-### Designated initializers
+#### Designated initialisers

+>[!NOTE]
+> This feature requires a compiler supporting at least C++20, and must be enabled with the `VULKAN_HPP_NO_CONSTRUCTORS` or `VULKAN_HPP_NO_STRUCT_CONSTRUCTORS` macro.
+> This will disable the above-mentioned generated constructors for struct types.

-C++ supports [designated initializers](https://en.cppreference.com/w/cpp/language/aggregate_initialization.html#Designated_initializers) for aggregate types in C++20 and later.
+C++20 and later versions support [designated initializers](https://en.cppreference.com/w/cpp/language/aggregate_initialization.html#Designated_initializers) for aggregate types.
-Such types cannot have user-defined constructors, which can be disabled by defining the [`VULKAN_HPP_NO_CONSTRUCTORS`](./Configuration.md#vulkan_hpp_no_constructors) macro in the build system, or before writing `#include <vulkan/vulkan.hpp>`.

-Designated initialisers allow for more expressive code which mentions the member variables immediately in the source code, without having to run code analysers or IntelliSense.
+Designated initialisers allow for more expressive code: member variable names are mentioned immediately in plain-text, without needing any static analysis.
 The first few lines of Vulkan initialisation might look like the following:

 ```c++
 // initialize the vk::ApplicationInfo structure